RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 Introduction
 ============

-The Symmetric Multiprocessing (SMP) support of the RTEMS is available on
+RTEMS Symmetric Multiprocessing (SMP) support is available on a subset of target architectures supported by RTEMS.
+Further on some target architectures, it is only available on a subset of BSPs.
+The user is advised to check the BSP specific documentation and RTEMS source code to verify the status of SMP support for a specific BSP.
+The following architectures have support for SMP:

+-- AArch64

 - ARMv7-A,

+- i386,

 - PowerPC,